Axway/streams-open-docs/content/en/docs/install/_index.md

 * `externalizedMariadb.port`
 * `externalizedMariadb.rootUsername`

-Finally, set the [Helm parameters](#helm-parameters) `streams.serviceArgs.spring.datasource.hikari.maxLifetime` to a value (in seconds) according to the `wait-timeout` value of your MariaDB database (refer to the [MariaDB considerations](/docs/architecture#mariadb-considerations) documentation for further details).
+Finally, set the [Helm parameters](#helm-parameters) `streams.serviceArgs.spring.datasource.hikari.maxLifetime` to a value (in seconds) according to the `wait-timeout` value of your MariaDB database (refer to the [database considerations](/docs/architecture#database-considerations) documentation for further details).

 ##### Externalized MariaDB passwords